AXIHIXA/Memo/notes/cpp/effective_cpp_notes_04_effective_modern_cpp.md

 ### 📌 Item 1: Understand template type deduction

 - During template type deduction, arguments' reference-ness and top-level cv-constraints are ignored.
 - When deducing types for universal reference parameters, reference collapse may occur.
 - During template type deduction, arguments that are array or function names decay to pointers, unless they’re used to initialize references.
+- **Type Conversions During Type Deduction**.
+  Note that automatic type conversions are limited during type deduction:
+  - When declaring call parameters by reference, even trivial conversions do not apply to type deduction.
+    Two arguments declared with the same template parameter `T` must match exactly.
+  - When declaring call parameters by value, only trivial conversions that decay are supported:
+    Qualifications with const or volatile are ignored, references convert to the referenced type,
+    and raw arrays or functions convert to the corresponding pointer type.
+    For two arguments declared with the same template parameter `T`, the decayed types must match.

 If you’re willing to overlook a pinch of pseudocode, we can think of a function template as looking like this: